raisandeepofficial/DeepRUL/README.md

 Where $\alpha_t$ represents the attention weights determining the relevance of the sensor readings at time-step $t$ for the final RUL prediction.

-> If your GitHub view does not render `$$ ... $$`, replace the equations with LaTeX-rendered image links or use a GitHub Pages site with MathJax.

 ## 📂 Dataset